2027 Africa Cup of Nations

-The 2027 Africa Cup of Nations, also referred to as AFCON 2027 or CAN 2027, will be the 36th edition of the biennial African football tournament organised by the Confederation of African Football (CAF).
-It will be hosted by Uganda, Kenya, and Tanzania in June and July 2027.
+The 2027 Africa Cup of Nations, also referred to as AFCON 2027 or CAN 2027, and for sponsorship purposes as the TotalEnergies CAF Africa Cup of Nations PAMOJA 2027, (Note: Pamoja means together in Swahili, which is one of the official languages of the three host countries.) will be the 36th edition of the African football tournament organised by the Confederation of African Football (CAF) as a biennial tournament.
+It will be hosted by Kenya, Uganda, and Tanzania from 19 June to 17 July 2027.

-This edition of the tournament will be the first ever to be hosted by three countries, and also the first in 5 decades to be organized in the CECAFA region, since it was hosted by Ethiopia in 1976.This event is also part of the Africa Cup of Nations 70th Anniversary.
+This edition of the tournament will be the first to be hosted by three countries, and the first in five decades to be organised in the CECAFA region, since it was hosted by Ethiopia in 1976.

+This event is part of the Africa Cup of Nations' 70th anniversary.
+It will also be the last one to be held in odd-numbered years, as CAF announced in December 2025 that AFCON would become a Quadrennial tournament from 2028 onwards.

+Morocco are the defending champions after being controversially awarded the 2025 title after an appeal and despite Senegal originally winning 1–0 in the final.

 Host selection

 On 7 April 2023, CAF decided to choose the host nations for the 2025 and 2027 editions of the tournament on the same day.
 On 27 September the same year, CAF announced that the 2027 edition will be hosted by Kenya, Tanzania, and Uganda.